iheziqi/your-daily-board/README.md

 ## About The App

 I don't bother to check menus of university refectories on websites everyday so I decided to automate menu collection from [Studierendenwerk websites](https://www.werkswelt.de/index.php).
-Now this newsletter app intergates all menus of refectories, cafeterias and cafebars published on the website of Studierendenwerk Nürnberg-Erlange.
+Now this newsletter app intergates all menus of refectories, cafeterias and cafebars published on the website of Studierendenwerk Nürnberg-Erlangen.
 A daily email newsletter is sent to subscribers according to their subscriptions.
 No need to do the tedious check everyday!

 ## Screenshots